 The unit economics of an automated content business are radically different from a traditional content operation:

 That cost structure changes what’s viable.
-Niches that would never justify a human writing operation—product review microsites, local service directories, comparison pages for niche software categories—become highly profitable when the marginal cost per article drops to pennies.
-The flip side is that volume amplifies mistakes.
-A bad prompt, a broken parser, or a misconfigured affiliate link doesn’t hurt one article; it affects thousands.
+Niches that would never justify a human writing operation—product review microsites, local service directories, comparison pages for niche software categories—become commercially possible when the marginal cost per article drops sharply.
+In B2B, the same economics can justify content coverage that is useful but hard to staff manually: every competitor comparison, every integration page, every industry-specific use case, every refreshed help article.

 Scaling sustainably means building in circuit breakers: rate limits on the generation pipeline, staging environments where content is reviewed before going live, and monitoring dashboards that surface anomalies before they compound.